 Viral video shows three-year-old daughter crying for her nurse mother in Belagavi

-Bengaluru, Apr 08: Visuals of a little girl longing to meet her mother working as a nurse and has not returned home for a fortnight being on COVID-19 duty in Karnataka went viral with Chief Minsiter B S Yediyurappa calling the paramedic and appreciating her dedication on Wednesday.
+Bengaluru, Apr 08: Visuals of a little girl longing to meet her mother working as a nurse and has not returned home for a fortnight being on COVID-19 duty in Karnataka went viral with Chief Minisiter B S Yediyurappa calling the paramedic and appreciating her dedication on Wednesday.

-Sugandha attached to the COVID-19 ward of the Belagavi Institute of Medical Sciences in north Karnataka had been working for the last 15 days without going home or seeing her daughter, aged about three years.
+Sugandha attached to the COVID-19 ward of the Belagavi Institute of Medical Sciences in North Karnataka had been working for the last 15 days without going home or seeing her daughter, aged about three years.

 Missing her mother, the girl seated on a two-wheeler with her father was seen waving and crying as the nurse stood at a distance away from the entrance of the hospital.
 The mother too was seen turning emotional in the video that went viral on social media.